Hakka2424/My-Portfolio-Website/README.md

   - **"Developer"**
   - **"Gamer"**
   - **"Collector"**
-- This effect is controlled via `script.js`.
+- This effect is controlled in `script.js`.

 ### 🎨 **Responsive Design & Animations**
 - The website is **mobile-friendly** and adapts to different screen sizes.